 A person conducting a business or undertaking must ensure that a safe work method statement is reviewed and as necessary revised if relevant control measures are revised under regulation 38.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000.
+- individual, (a) a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000.

 303. Safe work method statement must be kept